m3y54m/Embedded-Engineering-Roadmap/README.md

 > [!TIP]
-> **Symbols Guide:**
+> To differentiate between the types of learning resources and the difficulty of their content, specific symbols are used before each item.
 >
-> To differentiate between the types of learning resources below and the difficulty of their content, specific symbols are used before each item:
+> **Resource types:**
+> - 📘 : Books
+> - 🎞️ : Videos
+> - 📝 : Write-ups, articles, and blog posts
+> - 🔗 : Other links that do not fit into any of the above categories
 >
+> **Difficulty levels:**
 > - 👶 : Easy-to-understand and beginner-friendly resources.
 Refer to them if you do not have prior knowledge in a topic.
 > - 💎 : Well-known references that have truly invaluable and comprehensive content.
 Refer to them if you want to deepen your understanding of a topic.
-> - 📘 : Books
-> - 🎞️ : Videos
-> - 📝 : Write-ups, articles, and blog posts
-> - 🔗 : Other links that do not fit into any of the above categories

 ## 😕 Don't Know Where to Start!